ankit25bai10915/Blockchain-Based-Rupee-System-/statement.md

 Independent auditors must therefore trust logs produced by the same party being audited.

-This project addresses that gap by implementing a **digital rupee (e-Rupee / CBDC) transaction ledger** in which:
+This project addresses that gap by implementing a **digital rupee transaction ledger** in which:

 - Settled transactions are cryptographically immutable.
 - Every record is independently verifiable by recomputing its hash, rather